marthafrench/scooby/README.md

 ## Overview

-This project implements an AI-powered system that automatically analyzes system failure logs from Splunk, provides intelligent insights about incidents, and presents actionable information through automated dashboards.
+This project implements an AI-powered system that automatically analyses system failure logs from Splunk, provides intelligent insights about incidents, and presents actionable information through automated dashboards.
 The system combines log aggregation, machine learning analysis, and intelligent prompt management to transform raw failure data into comprehensive incident response guidance.

 ## What We Want to Achieve

 **Primary Objectives:**
-- Automatically detect and categorize system failures across multiple services
+- Automatically detect and categorise system failures across multiple services
 - Provide instant, intelligent analysis of incidents including root cause identification
 - Generate actionable remediation steps and escalation paths
 - Reduce mean time to resolution (MTTR) for incidents
 - Enable self-service incident resolution for common issues
 - Create a knowledge base that evolves with each incident

+**Key Success Metrics:**
+- Reduce first-line support ticket volume by 40-60%
+- Decrease average incident resolution time by 50%
+- Improve accuracy of initial incident classification to >90%
+- Enable 70% of common incidents to be resolved without escalation

 ## User Personas & Use Cases